Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

 Kano

-The scarcity of the new banknotes was also being felt in Kano.
+The scarcity of new banknotes was also felt in Kano.
 Some residents who use ATMs frequently said they were not yet dispensing the new notes.

 Likewise, those patronizing PoS and the operators expressed similar views.

-Audun Ghali is a marketer in the popular Singer food market and he said: “I went to ATM almost 10 times since when the new notes were released but yet it couldn’t dispense even a single N500 note of the new money.
+Audun Ghali is a marketer in the popular Singer food market.
+He said, “I went to the ATM almost 10 times since the new notes were released, but it couldn’t dispense even a single N500 note of the new money.

 “The only place one can get money is in the bank when you withdraw a huge amount.
 Even that is only if you are on good terms with the bankers,” Ghali revealed.

-Nazifi Sani, another resident, said he withdrew N70, 000 from the ATM in the early hours of Monday, but all were old notes.
+Another resident, Nazifi Sani, said he withdrew N70 000 from the ATM in the early hours of Monday, but all the withdrawals were old notes.

 “In fact, they gave me new banknotes but it is the old version, not the new ones.”